-You have the knowledge, it’s about taking the time to work out a plan for each client.
+You know, it’s about taking the time to work out a plan for each client.

-Don’t forget, devising the right plan starts during the assessment phase where you find out the level of your client’s current capabilities.
+Don’t forget devising the right plan starts during the assessment phase, where you determine your client’s current capabilities.

-It’s also coupled to your client goals as well.
+It’s also coupled with your client’s goals as well.

-If you ignore these two critical factors, you can never have a hope of designing the right kind of program for each of your clients.
+If you ignore these two critical factors, you can never hope to design the right program for each of your clients.